-There still lies obstacles with security, put in place by self-righteous technology consultants and the paranoid media.
-Due to this mindset, usability is often completely ignored.
+There still lie obstacles in the form of security put in place by expensive technology consultants and the paranoid media.
+Usability is almost completely ignored.

 - Instead of card readers, how about additional security only when unusual activity occurs? (e.g. different location of login)